Biomarkers of aging

-Epigenetic marks
+Epigenetic markers

 Loss of histones

-A new epigenetic mark found in studies of aging cells is the loss of histones.
-Most of the evidence shows that loss of histones is linked to cell division.
+A new epigenetic marker found in studies of aging cells is the loss of histones.
+Most evidence shows that loss of histones is linked to cell division.
 In aging and dividing yeast MNase-seq (Micrococcal Nuclease sequencing) showed a loss of nucleosomes of ~50%.
 Proper histone dosage is important in yeast as shown from the extended lifespans seen in strains that are overexpressing histones.
 A consequence of histone loss in yeast is the amplification of transcription.
-In younger cells, genes that are most induced with age have specific chromatin structures, such as fuzzy nuclear positioning, lack of a nucleosome depleted region (NDR) at the promoter, weak chromatin phasing, a higher frequency of TATA elements, and higher occupancy of repressive chromatin factors.
+In younger cells, genes that are most induced with age have specific chromatin structures, such as altered nuclear positioning, lack of a nucleosome-depleted region (NDR) at the promoter, weak chromatin phasing, a higher frequency of TATA elements, and higher occupancy of repressive chromatin factors.
 In older cells, however, the same genes nucleosome loss at the promoter is more prevalent which leads to higher transcription of these genes.

 This phenomenon is not only seen in yeast, but has also been seen in aging worms, during aging of human diploid primary fibroblasts, and in senescent human cells.
 In human primary fibroblasts, reduced synthesis of new histones was seen to be a consequence of shortened telomeres that activate the DNA damage response.
 Loss of core histones may be a general epigenetic mark of aging across many organisms.